jcweiss2/risk_primer/Framing/Hello.md

 You raise this with Doe II, who says this is always how it has been done.
 To assuage you, he offers to run a classification algorithm instead, in case it is simply a problem with the pesky survival formulation.
 Furthermore, he assures you that his data is perfectly collected for one year (no censorship).

 You reflect on Doe II's offer.
-You learn that empirical risk minimizers of binary classification problems ({heart attack, no heart attack})
+You learn that empirical risk minimizers of binary classification problems ({heart attack, no heart attack}) use crossentropy, so compared to another person, you count as much as your cross-entropy.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNjUzMzgwOSwtMTg0MjgyMjQ5NiwtMj
+eyJoaXN0b3J5IjpbLTUwMDg0MTU0NywtMTg0MjgyMjQ5NiwtMj
 AwNDExMjE0OCwtOTQwMzYzODkyLC0xMjA0NjYyNjMxLC0xMjAw
 NjQyNDIsNDAxOTYyOTkxLDgzOTMwMzM3N119
 -->